graphpql/graphpinator/docs/DefiningSchema.md

 }
 ```

 Fields are defined using `getFieldDefinition` function using the same concept as for defining Types.
-The only difference is absence of resolve function, because Interface cannot be resolved directly.
-Field definitions are used to validate contract with types implementing this interface.
+The only difference is absence of resolve function, because Interfaces cannot be resolved directly.
+Field definitions are used to validate contract with Types implementing this interface.

-Interfaces can also implement other interfaces using the same definition as types - passing `InterfaceSet` into parent constructor.
+Interfaces can also implement other interfaces using the same procedure as types - passing `InterfaceSet` into parent constructor.

 ### Union